nyoma-diamond/portfolioManager/README.md

 > History setup method is tbd as when to record data is still an open question

 ## Pushing to Google
-Once you have created a project in Google Scripts and are ready to push your work to Google, you need to compile the TypeScript files into JavaScript.
+Once you have created a project in Google Scripts and are ready to push your work to Google you can do so using `yarn tscpush` or `npm run-script tscpush`.

+Alternatively, if you don't wish to do it using Yarn or npm you will need to compile the TypeScript files into JavaScript before you can push to Google.
 To do this, run `tsc` in a terminal.

 Now that the TypeScript has been compiled into JavaScript, you can push the files to Google using `clasp push`.